Phyleas/windows-uwp.fr-fr/windows-apps-src/design/input/ink-toolbar.md

     }
     ```

-1. Ensuite, ouvrez le fichier MainPage.xaml.
+1. Next, open the MainPage.xaml file.
-    1. Ajouter `xmlns:converters="using:locationandorientation.Converters"` à la `Page` élément pour la liaison à notre convertisseurs.
+    1. Add `xmlns:converters="using:locationandorientation.Converters"` to the `Page` element for binding to our converters.
         ```xaml
         <Page
         x:Class="locationandorientation.MainPage"